What exactly is a reserve fund?

-A portion of the monthly condo fees goes into a reserve fund account.
-The monies are used for replacement and non-routine repairs of the common elements of a condominium.
+A portion of the monthly condominium maintenance fees goes into a reserve fund account.
+The money put aside in this account are used for replacement of non-routine repairs of the common elements of a condominium.
 These could include, replacement of roof, windows, boiler, chiller, carpets, parking areas, security systems and any of the building amenities.

-It is mandatory for every condominium to have a reserve fund and a study of such fund every three years.
-By law, every condominium has to have a reserve fund in place.
-These monies need to be in an account where it is easily assessable and cannot be in the stock market or a high risk investment.
+It is mandatory for every condominium to have a reserve fund, and every three years there needs to be a reserve fund study documented.
+The money in the reserve fun need to be in an account where it is easily assessable and cannot be in the stock market or a high risk investment.
 They are normally placed in a GIC or government bonds.

 If you have any additional questions regarding reserve funds or a reserve fund study, please do not hesitate to get in touch.